nikhildoifode/fifa_20_players_visualization/ReadMe.md

 # Visualization - Project
 Dimension reduction using PCA.
 Data gathering implementation on data set in server using Sklearn library in python.
-Visualized the dimension reduced data for randomly sampled and Adaptively sampled data in D3.JS using HTML, CSS and jQuery.
+Visualized the dimension reduced data for randomly sampled and Adaptively sampled data in D3.JS using HTML, JavaScript, CSS and jQuery.

 # Requirements
 1. Pandas